 BA Theology and History with English Literature, Philosophy and Media (Australian Catholic University)

-Elle taught for more than five years in Australia and the UK before joining Ashbourne.
-She teaches English Literature and IELTS at the college.
+Elle spent five years teaching in Australia and the UK before joining Ashbourne.
+She teaches English Literature as well as English as a second language (for IELTS) at the college.